What is this medicine?

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.
 This medicine is not for use in children.

-What if I miss a dose?If you miss a dose, skip that dose.
+If you miss a dose, skip that dose.
 Do not take double or extra doses.

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 Constipation is a common and serious side effect of this medicine.
 Stop taking this medicine and call your health care provider immediately if you become constipated.
 Only restart this medicine if your constipation has resolved and you and your doctor have agreed to restart treatment.
 You should not start taking this medicine if you are already constipated or constipated most of the time.

 Ischemic colitis is a serious and potentially life-threatening condition that has been rarely reported with this medicine.
 If you experience new or worsening abdominal pain, bloody diarrhea or blood in the stool, immediately stop taking this medicine and contact your doctor or health care professional.